 While this may look slightly different when it’s happening out in the field, for the most part, it’ll be driven by three key factors: sales activity, conversion rate, and average deal size.
 Improving these three sales enablement metrics will surely boost your revenue, but there are many other smaller metrics you can improve to really skyrocket it.
 These metrics are part of the standard sales enablement benchmarks.

 We’ve broken down these three factors into ten actionable and observable sales enablement metrics your team can use to start seeing results.

 Sales enablement metrics to improve your sales revenue

 Sales activity is what your sales reps are doing on a day-to-day basis.
-Improving sales activity performance means generating more leads, contacting them, and creating opportunities for conversion.
+Improving sales activity metrics means generating more leads, contacting them, and creating opportunities for conversion.
+These are important indicators when looking at sales indicators and sales opportunity tracking.
 For our purposes, we’ll break down sales activity into two key metrics: meetings set and opportunities created.